SECURITY TIPS

 Follow the tips below to help ensure your personal and financial data stays safe while working and learning at UCR.

 Be sure to use UCR’s VPN at https://campusvpn.ucr.edu when working.
-You can find VPN guidance on the UCR Knowledge Base.
+You can find VPN guidance on the ITS Knowledge Base.

-Ensure your devices are running the latest software updates.
-This includes updating your mobile phones, tablets, computers, Wi-Fi routers and any other Internet-attached devices.
+Ensure your devices are running on the latest software updates.
+This includes updating your mobile phones, tablets, computers, Wi-Fi routers, and any other devices connected to the Internet.

 HOW TO SPOT PHISHING